Down through almost 24 centuries of time echoes this exclamation by God: I hate divorce!”

 In 1 Corinthians 7, verse 1, Paul admonishes people to remain unmarried.
 But…if they do marry, here are the rules (verse 2 and following).
 In verse 8, he says to the unmarried and the widowed it would be best if they stay single.
 But…if they choose to marry, here are the rules.
 In both instances, he teaches if people get married, work at it; commit to it; give it every chance they can.

 Verse 10 says don’t get separated.
 Verse 11 says if you do separate, here are the rules.
 Verse 15 says don’t get divorced.
 But…if you do, here are the rules (verse 16).
 Verse 27 says don’t get remarried.
 Verse 28 says if you do remarry, here are the rules.
-God says if people happen to get divorced, it’s okay.
+God says if people happen to get divorced, well, that happens to sinful, mortal humans.
 It’s not what God intended from the very beginning, but it happens.
 If you’re divorced, don’t go looking for another spouse unless you feel you really need to; if you do remarry, it’s okay…it’s not sin.

 God knows some marriages are unbearable…and unrepairable.
 He doesn’t expect anyone to endure such a relationship forever.
 Even He Himself didn’t do it.
 He divorced his “wife,” Israel.
 What actually causes divorce?
 Is there one single cause that is instrumental in all divorces?
 I believe there is.
 Jesus put his finger on that basic cause in Matthew 19: 8: Hardness of Heart!
 Divorce is only a symptom of the real problem—hardness of heart—which creates intolerable situations that can be resolved only by divorce.
 Hardness of heart is the real problem, not divorce.
 Hardness of heart occurs when people stubbornly resist the loving attention of God, wanting to do their “own thing” in spite of what God says or does.